criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 # DISCLAIMER

-This chart is **EXPERIMENTAL** at this point.
-Use it at your own risk!
+This chart is a work in progress - it is provided as is.

 # Deployment